 The term "wildlife" includes birds, fish, macroinvertebrates, etc., which are usually monitored by counting the number of different species and their actual abundance living in a water resource.
 The presence or absence of some animals is often an indicator of water resource health.
 For more on this, see Macroinvertebrates Learn More.

-For more information, Florida LAKEWATCH's Circulars.
+For more information, please refer to Florida LAKEWATCH Circulars.

 See Atlas data.